block42-blockchain-company/terra-node-telegram-bot/README.md

 To test whether the bot actually notifies you about changes, the data the bot is querying needs to change.
 You can simulate that by manually editing `test/validators.json` and `test/status.json`.

-Furthermore in DEBUG mode a separate process runs `increase_block_height.py` which artificially increases the block height so that there are no notifications that the block height got stuck.
+Furthermore in DEBUG mode separate processes run `test/increase_block_height.py` and `test/update_price_feed.py`.
+The former artificially increases the block height so that there are no notifications that the block height got stuck, and the latter updates the price feed to prevent faulty notifications about the price feeder.
 ---
 If you are using a Jetbrains IDE (e.g. Pycharm), you can set these environment variables for your run configuration which is very convenient for development